-In early 2009, a putative class action complaint was filed against Unitil Corporation's (the "Company") Massachusetts based utility, Fitchburg Gas and Electric Light Company ("Fitchburg"), in Massachusetts' Worcester Superior Court (the "Court"), (captioned Bellerman et al v.
+In early 2009, a putative class action complaint was filed against Unitil Corporation's (the "Company") Massachusetts based utility, Fitchburg Gas and Electric Light Company (Fitchburg), in Massachusetts' Worcester Superior Court (the "Court"), (captioned Bellerman et al v.
 Fitchburg Gas and Electric Light Company).
 The Complaint seeks an unspecified amount of damages, including the cost of temporary housing and alternative fuel sources, emotional and physical pain and suffering and property damages allegedly incurred by customers in connection with the loss of electric service during the ice storm in Fitchburg's service territory in December, 2008.
 The Complaint, as amended, includes M.G.L. ch.
 93A claims for purported unfair and deceptive trade practices related to the December 2008 ice storm.
-On September 4, 2009, the Superior Court issued its order on the Company's Motion to Dismiss the Complaint, granting it in part and denying it in part.
+On September 4, 2009, the Court issued its order on the Company's Motion to Dismiss the Complaint, granting it in part and denying it in part.
 Following several years of discovery, the plaintiffs in the complaint filed a motion with the Court to certify the case as a class action.
 On January 7, 2013, the Court issued its decision denying plaintiffs' motion to certify the case as a class action.
-As a result of this decision, the lawsuit will now continue with only the twelve named plaintiffs seeking damages.
-Future proceedings may include an appeal of this decision or a trial on the claims of the twelve named plaintiffs.
-The Company continues to believe the suit is without merit and will continue to defend itself vigorously.
+As a result of this decision, the lawsuit would now proceed with only the twelve named plaintiffs seeking damages; however, the plaintiffs have appealed this decision to the Massachusetts Supreme Judicial Court (the "SJC").
+The SJC has accepted the matter for review.
+The Town of Lunenburg has also filed a separate action in Massachusetts Worcester County Superior Court arising out of the December 2008 ice storm.
+The parties to this action have agreed to put this matter on hold pending the decision of the Supreme Judicial Court in Bellermann.
+The Company continues to believe these suits are without merit and will continue to defend itself vigorously.